 - There is High temperature is not essential (Even Takes place at room temperature).

-- Fission process is a controlled process and energy released can be used for peaceful purposes.
+- The fission process is a controlled process, and energy released can be used for peaceful purposes.

-- It produced the large number of radioisotopes and large amount of nuclear waste.
+- It produced a large number of radioisotopes and large amount of nuclear waste.

-- In nuclear fusion two or more lighter nuclei combine to form a heavy nucleus.
+- In nuclear fusion, two or lighter nuclei combine to form a heavy nucleus.

-- The nuclear fusion not a chain reaction process.
+- Nuclear fusion, not a chain reaction process.

-- Fusion process is very difficult to be carried out in a controlled manner.
+- The fusion process is hard to be carried out in a controlled manner.